Introducing the programme

 Running from 2023-26 and involving HRP researchers is a major collaborative study Housing Model Evaluation (HOME) which asks: What are the health impacts of housing-led systems that provide housing plus intensive forms of support for people with histories of chronic/repeat homelessness?

-Completed and shortly to publish is the HEARTH study, led by Maureen Crane, which has examined primary health care for people who are homeless.
+The HEARTH study, led by Maureen Crane, which has examined primary health care for people who are homeless published its final report and briefing papers in October 2023.
 Dr Crane also led the groundbreaking longitudinal study of single homeless people who have been resettled (Rebuilding Lives) and was co-investigator on a completed study assessing the services for older people who are homeless and have memory problems.

 - To contribute to theory development, by exploring the health and social care-related causes of homelessness and the ways in which it can be prevented.